FlavScents AInsights Entry for Lychee Mercaptan Acetate (CAS: 51755-85-2)

 6. Regulatory Status (Regional Overview)

-- United States: Not explicitly listed as FEMA GRAS; usage may be subject to general safety evaluations.
+- United States: Not explicitly listed in FEMA GRAS; usage may be subject to general flavoring regulations.

-- European Union: Not specifically listed under Reg.
-(EC) No 1334/2008; may be used under general safety provisions.
+- European Union: Not specifically listed under Regulation (EC) No 1334/2008; usage may be subject to general flavoring regulations.

-- Latin America: Specific regulatory status not well-documented; general safety evaluations apply.
+- Latin America: Specific regulatory status in Brazil and MERCOSUR countries not clearly reported.

 Citation hooks: FEMA; EFSA; national authority publications